 The best time to visit Manali is in summer, which begins in March and ends in June.
 The summer weather is pleasant and there are plenty of adventure activities such as paragliding, mountain sports and river rafting that you can enjoy on your Manali tour during this time.
 Since the temperature is pleasant and not too cold, it’s also quite perfect weather-wise.
 If you do go on high altitudes, there will be snow and it tends to get cold at night, so pack warm clothes even during summer.
 However, summer being the peak season tends to get crowded too with numerous people coming here for their holidays.

 Another good time to visit Manali is during the winter although it can be quite cold.
 Temperatures have been known to go below zero degrees so it’s a good idea to come prepared with scarves, mufflers and heavy woollens.
-If you like winter sports, then coming to Manali during the winter means that skiing and snowboarding are fantastic activities on offer.
+If you enjoy winter sports, a trip to Manali in the winter offers wonderful opportunities for skiing and snowboarding.
 Nearby Solang Valley is also quite thrilling as one can go paragliding, making memories for a lifetime.
-Also, if you visit Manali during winter, then the Himachal Winter Carnival is a lot of fun and a couple is adjudged to be Winter Queen and Mr. Manali and are given crowns as part of the event.
+Also, if you travel to Manali during winter, then the Himachal Winter Carnival is a lot of fun and a couple is adjudged to be Winter Queen and Mr. Manali and are given crowns as part of the event.